-It’s often difficult to tell the difference between languages, dialects and accents.
+It’s often difficult to tell the difference between languages and dialects.

 In fact, it’s such a grey area that even linguists find it hard to agree on!